The complete guide on how to start Day Trading

 Day trading has been around for a while.
 However, with the advent of electronic trading, what used to be limited to financial institutions is now available to the retail trader, someone who day trades as an individual and not for a company.

 Like many other people, you have probably heard of how day trading has earned enough many for some people that they were able to quit their regular day jobs and become full-time traders.

 In this post, we are going to cover everything there is to know about day trading.
-We will cover every aspect from how day trading works, day trading software, and how you can learn day trading.
-There is a lot of information to cover so let’s get started.
+We will cover every aspect from how it works, how you can learn and software you can use.

 Characteristics of Professional Day Trading

-Unlike an investor that may purchase a security and maintain possession of it for years, a day trader, or someone that engages in day trading, only maintains their securities for a short period of time, typically one day, hence the name.
+Unlike an investor that may purchase a security and maintain possession of it for years a day trader, or someone that engages in day trading, only maintains their securities for a short period of time, typically one day, hence the name.

 While it may sound like day trading is strictly about turning a profit as quickly as possible, it also serves two important functions in the markets:

 How Day Trading Works